 In Roman and Orthodox Christian traditions, purple is the preferred colour while in Protestant and Episcopal/Anglican the colour of royal blue is growing in popularity.
 The colour blue is reflected in Nature during Advent’s time of the year in much of the western hemisphere when slight colour differences in the sky peer through almost-barren-trees (like this photo taken from our back deck), evening skies no longer reveal the gorgeous sunsets of summer, and birds flying overhead dotting the horizon are seen less frequently.
 Really nothing spectacular.
 And yet, maybe its simplicity is its beauty, encouraging us to slow down and be mindful of the gentle wonder of the Season of Advent.

-bluexmascandleswreath-dscn4085The Advent Wreath: is circle-shaped as a reminder that God has no beginning and no end; always has been, is now and will be, forever … a reminder of eternal life forever with God.
+bluexmascandleswreath-dscn4085The Advent Wreath: is circle-shaped as a reminder to those who believe in the Creator / Higher Power/God that there is no beginning and no end to always has been, is now and will be, forever and is a reminder of eternal life forever with God for believers.
 The four candles around the wreath (one lit on each Sunday morning of the Season of Advent) represent the four Sundays of Advent.
 The colour of the candles is either purple or royal blue (refer to Advent Colours above) except for the one in the middle of the Advent Wreath which is white candle, symbolizing the light of Jesus and is the last candle to be lit (on Christmas Eve).
 Some traditions include a pink candle on the third Sunday of Advent.

 yulelog